Birkhoff's representation theorem: Background and examples

 Many lattices can be defined in such a way that the elements of the lattice are represented by sets, the join operation of the lattice is represented by set union, and the meet operation of the lattice is represented by set intersection.
 For instance, the Boolean lattice defined from the family of all subsets of a finite set has this property.
 More generally any finite topological space has a lattice of sets as its family of open sets.
 Because set unions and intersections obey the distributive law, any lattice defined in this way is a distributive lattice.
 Birkhoff's theorem states that in fact all finite distributive lattices can be obtained this way, and later generalizations of Birkhoff's theorem state a similar thing for infinite distributive lattices.

-The distributive lattice of divisors of 120, and its representation as sets of prime powers.
+As an example of a finite distributive lattice, consider the finite set of divisors of some composite number, such as (in the figure) 120, partially ordered by divisibility.
+Any two of these divisors have a unique greatest common factor, the largest number that divides both of them; for instance, the greatest common divisor of 12 and 20 is 4.
+They also have a unique least common multiple, which for 12 and 20 is 60.
+The greatest common factor and least common multiple both belong to the same finite set of divisors.
+If we denote the greatest common factor operation by the meet operator $\wedge$ and the least common multiple operation by the join operator $\vee$, then these two operations satisfy the distributive law, in either of two equivalent forms:

-Consider the divisors of some composite number, such as (in the figure) 120, partially ordered by divisibility.
-Any two divisors of 120, such as 12 and 20, have a unique greatest common factor 12 ∧ 20 = 4, the largest number that divides both of them, and a unique least common multiple 12 ∨ 20 = 60; both of these numbers are also divisors of 120.
-These two operations ∨ and ∧ satisfy the distributive law, in either of two equivalent forms: (x ∧ y) ∨ z = (x ∨ z) ∧ (y ∨ z) and (x ∨ y) ∧ z = (x ∧ z) ∨ (y ∧ z), for all x, y, and z.
-Therefore, the divisors form a finite distributive lattice.
+Because these two operators are the greatest lower bound and least upper bound operators in a partially ordered set, respectively, and obey the distributive law, the divisors with these operations form a finite distributive lattice.